Abdulmuiz44/Tradia/TRADIA_AI_README.md

 ## Security

-- OpenAI API key is server-side only, never exposed to client
+- Mistral API key is server-side only, never exposed to client
 - All inputs are sanitized
 - Rate limiting should be implemented for production
 - User data is encrypted at rest